acrop/wolfMQTT/README.md

 4. Call `MqttClient_NetConnect` to connect to broker over network.
 If `use_tls` is non-zero value then it will perform a TLS connection.
 The TLS callback `MqttTlsCb` should be defined for wolfSSL certificate configuration.
 5. Call `MqttClient_Connect` passing pointer to `MqttConnect` structure to send MQTT connect command and wait for Connect Ack.
 6. Call `MqttClient_Subscribe` passing pointer to `MqttSubscribe` structure to send MQTT Subscribe command and wait for Subscribe Ack (depending on QoS level).
-7. Call `MqttClient_WaitMessage` passing pointer to `MqttMessage` to wait for incoming MQTT Publish message.
+7. Call `MqttClient_WaitMessage` to wait for incoming MQTT Publish message, it's always using client.msg to receive the incoming MQTT Publish message.

 ## Examples